-I established The Centre for Counselling and Therapeutic Services on the Bellarine Peninsula near Geelong in 2017 to provide emotional counselling support, therapeutic care, practical information, and connection to people for a range of life circumstances.
+I established The Centre for Counselling and Therapeutic Services on the Bellarine Peninsula near Geelong in 2017 to provide counselling support, therapeutic care and practical information to people for a range of life circumstances.
 I have a particular interest in supporting and counselling people navigating grief and loss, life-limiting illness, death and non-death loss, trauma and stress.
 These interests emerge from a culmination of my lived experiences of love, loss, life, death and everything in between, not in the least what it meant to grow up in an airforce family.

 How my early years shaped my counselling career

 In the early years of my life, ‘home’ was little more than a concept.
 My parents met in the Royal Australian Air Force (R.A.A.F).
 They were married within 5 months of that meeting, and the following spring, I was born in Newcastle, New South Wales.
 It was the early 1970’s.
-The Airforce way of life meant that for the first 15 years of my life, I moved homes, schools and communities every 12 – 18 months.
+The Airforce way of life meant that for the first 15 years of my life, I moved home, school and community every 12 – 18 months.
 I went to five primary schools, two high schools, lived in five states, two countries and moved house 11 times before I turned 12.

 ‘Coming home’ to your ‘centre’ through therapy